Alex Elias

 Sand Hills Golf Club - No. 7 - 283

-Designed by Coore & Crenshaw, the signature 7th hole features a perched green.
+Designed by Coore & Crenshaw, the signature Par-4 7th hole features a perched green.
 Any tee shot slightly to the left will drop into a ten foot bunker, while one to the right will result in a second shot fifteen feet below the putting surface.

 0 Comments